-Early morning on this date in aviation history; Friday, May 20th, 1927, Charles Augustus Lindbergh , also known as Lucky Lindy, The Lone Eagle, and Slim, pushed the throttles forward on his Wright Whirlwind-powered monoplane known as the "Spirit of St Louis".
+Early morning on this date in aviation history; Friday, May 20th, 1927, Charles Augustus Lindbergh , also known as Lucky Lindy, The Lone Eagle, and Slim, pushed the throttles forward on his Ryan NC-211 monoplane known as the "Spirit of St Louis".
 The monoplane commenced its painfully slow takeoff burdened with its heavy load of 450 U.S. gallons of fuel, and clumsily rolled down a muddy, rain-soaked runway.
-Thankfully the Spirit's J-5C radial engine still proved powerful enough to allow the Spirit to become airborne at 7:52 am and cleared the telephone lines at the far end of the field by a mere twenty feet.
+Thankfully the Spirit's J-5C radial engine still proved powerful enough to allow the Spirit of St Louis to become airborne at 7:52 am and cleared the telephone lines at the far end of the field by a mere twenty feet.

-Over the next 33.5 hours, he and the Spirit—which Lindbergh always jointly referred to as "WE"—faced many challenges in crossing the Atlantic; skimming over storm clouds at 10,000 ft and wave tops as low at 10 ft, fighting rime and clear icing, at times zero visibility through stratus and only when weather allowed, by using celestial navigation, and dead reckoning to keep on course.
+Over the next 33.5 hours, he and the Spirit of St Louis—which Lindbergh always jointly referred to as "WE"—faced many challenges in crossing the Atlantic; skimming over storm clouds at 10,000 ft and wave tops as low at 10 ft, fighting rime and clear icing, at times zero visibility through stratus and only when weather allowed, by using celestial navigation, and dead reckoning to keep on course.

 “On a long flight, after periods of crisis and many hours of fatigue, mind and body may become disunited until at times they seem completely different elements, as though the body were only a home with which the mind has been associated but by no means bound.
 Consciousness grows independent of the ordinary senses.
 You see without assistance from the eyes, over distances beyond the visual horizon.
 There are moments when existence appears independent even of the mind.
 The importance of physical desire and immediate surroundings is submerged in the apprehension of universal values.